GoogleCloudPlatform/google-cloud-gemserver/README.md

 Google Container Engine cluster to deploy to.
 If you do not have an existing one, a new one will be created.
-6) Once the command finishes running, run `kubectl get services` and look for the service with "gcg" as its prefix.
-The external IP for that service is the endpoint you can use to push/download gems from the gemserver.
+6) Once the command finishes running, run `kubectl get services` and look for the service called "gemserver-image".
+The external IP for that service is the endpoint you can use to push/yank/download gems.

 ### Gemserver on Google App Engine Workflow
   1) Deploy a gemserver by running: `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID`.
 This deploys the gemserver in a Google App Engine project as the default service.
 It also creates a new Cloud SQL instance with machine type db-f1-micro.
 Note that this machine type is only recommended for development / testing and is not under the CLoud SQL SLA coverage.
-  2) Install and setup the [gcloud SDK](https://cloud.google.com/sdk/downloads).
-Currently, versions 161+ are supported.
-  3) Authenticate gcloud by using a [service account](https://cloud.google.com/docs/authentication/getting-started) or [application default credentials](https://developers.google.com/identity/protocols/application-default-credentials).
-  Using a service account is the recommended method for authentication; application default credentials should only be used for development purporses.
-Read this [authentication guide](docs/authentication.md) for more information.
-  4) Running acceptance or performance tests requires you to have the Cloud SQL proxy running with your Cloud SQL instance.
+  2) Running acceptance or performance tests requires you to have the Cloud SQL proxy running with your Cloud SQL instance.
 Visit this [link](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy) to learn how to install and run it (steps 3 and 5 can be skipped).

 ### Typical Workflow
   1) Deploy a gemserver by running: `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID`.
 This deploys the gemserver in a Google App Engine project as the default service.
 It also creates a new Cloud SQL instance with machine type db-f1-micro.
 Note that this machine type is only recommended for development / testing and is not under the Cloud SQL SLA coverage.